 Is Debitum Investments safe?

-Debitum is one of the few P2P platforms licensed and regulated by the Latvian FCMC.
+Debitum is one of the few P2P platforms licensed under MiFID II and supervised by the Bank of Latvia (formerly FCMC).
 Investor funds are held in segregated accounts, and the platform undergoes regular audits.
 However, P2P lending always carries risk — including the possibility of loan originator default.
+In 2026 the biggest single risk is concentration: roughly 86% of the loan book sits with one originator (LFDF), so size any position accordingly.

 What is the minimum investment?